We believe people can live more fully when connected to Nature’s wonders.

 Saturday, December 2

+There will be refreshments during the lecture, and a wine reception after the hike.
 Tickets for the lecture only are $10.
-Tickets for both the lecture and the hike are $15 and limited to 30 people, so reserve yours quickly.
+Tickets for both the lecture and the hike are also $10 and limited to 30 people, so reserve yours quickly.

-For more information or to buy tickets, please click her
+For more information or to buy tickets, please click here.